WICG/file-handling/explainer.md

 It is worth noting that the proposed method of getting launched files is somewhat different to similar APIs on the web.

-- WebShareTarget: All relevant data is contained in the POST request to the page
+- Web Share Target: All relevant data is contained in the POST request to the page
 - registerProtocolHandler: Relevant data is contained in the query string the page navigates to

 In contrast, when we perform a navigation to the file-handling url, the files are not available as part of a request, so the page has to wait for an additional event to fire.
 We briefly considered encoding the `FileSystemFileHandles` in the query string in a blob-like format (e.g. `file-handle://<GUIDish>`).
 However, this presents some problems: